uc-berkeley-w215/spring2021/schedule/unit-02.md

 ### Assignments due

 1. Pick a cognitive bias from [this list](https://en.wikipedia.org/wiki/List_of_cognitive_biases).
-Create a slide to present in class that explains the bias and how it might impact users’ security or privacy behavior (or the study of that behavior).
+Create two slides to present in class that explain the bias and how it might impact users’ security or privacy behavior (or the study of that behavior).

 1. Please spend a few minutes writing down your thoughts to each of the questions and be prepared to share them with the class: